christian-schw/devops-capstone-project/README.md

 ![11 implement delete an account](https://github.com/user-attachments/assets/1f3cb5e7-bfb5-4093-88ca-ef689a4d0978)

-At the same time, the next user story was defined: List all accounts from service (see column "In Progress"):<br>
+At the same time, the next user story was defined: List all accounts from service (see column `In Progress`):<br>

 ![12 user story complete and next user story list all accounts](https://github.com/user-attachments/assets/6fa33993-7914-4c2e-baeb-5ac1b10cb2a6)